CN 11-5366/S ISSN 1673-1530

 人本导向·场景营城——场景理论视域下的北京花园场景营建路径

-Human-Oriented Scenario-Based City Building: Research on the Construction Pathway of the Beijing Garden City Scenario from the Perspective of Scene Theory
+Human-Oriented Scene-Based City Building: Construction Pathway for Beijing's Garden City Scene from the Perspective of the Theory of Scenes

 • 摘要: